 "When this library is filled with documents, and scholars come here to probe into some of the facts of the past half century, I hope that they, as we today, are concerned primarily with the ideals, principles, and trends that provide guides to a free, rich, peaceful future in which all peoples can achieve ever-rising levels of human well-being."

 President Dwight D. Eisenhower

 Speech at the Ground Breaking Ceremonies for the Library, October 13, 1959

-See the Exhibits Schedule for details
+See the Exhibits Schedule for current and past exhibits

 |Take advantage of our partnership with Great Plains Theatre!
 Show your ticket stub and receive $5 in savings at either venue.|